JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lab.md

 [^2]: NUMA - [https://en.wikipedia.org/wiki/Non-uniform\_memory\_access](https://en.wikipedia.org/wiki/Non-uniform_memory_access)

 !!! info "Hyper threads"
     In most of today's CPUs the number of threads is larger than the number of physical cores.
-These additional threads are usually called hyper threads[^3].
+These additional threads are usually called hyper threads[^3] or when talking about cores - logical cores.
 The technology relies on the fact, that for a given "instruction" there may be underutilized parts of the CPU core's machinery (such as one of many arithmetic units) and if a suitable work/instruction comes in it can be run simultaneously.
 In practice this means that adding more threads than physical cores may not accompanied with the expected speed up.

 [^3]: Hyperthreading - [https://en.wikipedia.org/wiki/Hyper-threading](https://en.wikipedia.org/wiki/Hyper-threading)